-The business and corporate structure of a company's operating group is an important issue to consider at the onset.
-In some industries, investors may favor companies that are narrowly focused on a core profit-generating service or product over those that offer a wide range of services or products.
+The business and corporate structure of a biopharma and healthtech company's operating group is an important issue to consider at the onset.
+In some jurisdictions, investors may favor biopharma and healthtech companies that are narrowly focused on a key therapy or product over those that offer a wide range of products.
+For example, a number of established biopharma and healthtech companies have spun-off key operating divisions in recent years as a means of attracting investors.
 Investor preferences such as these-which may shift over time-can factor into a company's structuring decisions early on in the listing process.

-For corporate governance, tax or marketing reasons, a company may decide to re-incorporate out of its home jurisdiction to another location.
-Companies that wish to take advantage of more flexible governance requirements or a different tax structure will often explore a re -incorporation in conjunction with an initial listing.
+For corporate governance, tax or marketing reasons, a biopharma and healthtech enterprise may decide to re-incorporate out of its home jurisdiction to another location.
+Companies that wish to take advantage of more flexible governance requirements or a different tax structure will often explore a re-incorporation in conjunction with an initial listing.